benjaminkraft1/sdcnd_advanced_lane_finding/writeup.md

 * Calculate the radius of curvature in pixels for both lane lines `measure_curvature(left_points[1], self.lanes_fit[0], self.lanes_fit[1])`
 * Calculate Position of the car relative to the lane center `car_offset(leftx=left_points[0], rightx=right_points[0], img_shape=combined_warped_image.shape)`
 * Overlay lane information

+#### Issues
+The pipeline had some issues to detect lanes correctly when there were shadows on the street.
+I'm now using the HLS S channel for gradient thresholds and the HLS L Channel for the color channel threshold, since this fits better.
+In total it is now a little unprecise close to the car on bright road situations, but this is still a much better result than before.